wangtianrui/VocalStory/README.md

 Planned future enhancements:

 -  ⏳ Use environment variables instead of modifying files directly.
--  ⏳ Declare main functions for each file and use the env variables.
 -  ⏳ Code Refactoring/ Code Splitting.
--  ⏳ Notify the user about the generated output files and the next steps.
--  ⏳ In `book_to_txt.py`, prompt for book path, prompt for main content extraction/ manual intervention notification after task is done.
--  ✅ Improve single-voice narration with a different dialogue voice from the narrator's voice.
--  ✅ Read out only the dialogue in a different voice instead of the entire line in that voice.
 -  ⏳ Try different voice combinations using `generate_audio_samples.py` and update the `kokoro_voice_map.json` to use better voices.
--  ✅ Update the `generate_audio_with_single_voice()` function's hardcoded progress bar logic and modify it to generate for each line instead of the whole text.
 -  ⏳ Give option to the user for selecting the audio generation format.
 -  ⏳ Add artwork and chapters, and convert audiobooks to M4B format for better compatibility.
 -  ⏳ Add extended pause when chapters end once chapter recognition is in place.
 -  ⏳ Add support for choosing between various languages which are currently supported by Kokoro.
 -  ⏳ Add support for [Zonos](https://github.com/Zyphra/Zonos), Models: https://huggingface.co/Zyphra/Zonos-v0.1-hybrid, https://huggingface.co/Zyphra/Zonos-v0.1-transformer.
 Zonos supports voices with a wide range of emotions so adding that as a feature will greatly enhance the listening experience.
+-  ✅ Update the `generate_audio_with_single_voice()` function's hardcoded progress bar logic and modify it to generate for each line instead of the whole text.
+-  ✅ Notify the user about the generated output files and the next steps.
+-  ✅ In `book_to_txt.py`, prompt for book path, prompt for main content extraction/ manual intervention notification after task is done.
+-  ✅ Improve single-voice narration with a different dialogue voice from the narrator's voice.
+-  ✅ Read out only the dialogue in a different voice instead of the entire line in that voice.
+-  ✅ Declare main functions for each file.

 ## Support